gaga951/Terraform/Terraform Command Lines.md

 ### initialize directory, do not verify plugins for Hashicorp signature
 $ terraform init -verify-plugins=false

+### To skip backend initialization, When you are doing initialization with terraform init

+$ terraform init -backend=false

+### To skip child module installation When you are doing initialization

+$ terraform init -get=false

 ### Plan, Deploy and Cleanup Infrastructure

 ### apply changes without being prompted to enter “yes”